Make Believe Ballroom (film)

 Make Believe Ballroom is a 1949 American musical romantic comedy directed by Joseph Santley and produced by Ted Richmond.
-It was loosely based on a radio program of the same name by Martin Block and Al Jarvis.
+It was loosely based on the radio program of the same name hosted by Martin Block and Al Jarvis.
 The film starred Jerome Courtland, Ruth Warrick, Ron Randell, Virginia Welles, and Jarvis.
+The film featured musical icons of the era such as Jimmy Dorsey, Gene Krupa, and Charlie Barnet.

 Plot

 The film focuses on two carhops as they compete in a mystery record contest.
 John Reid, in the reference book Popular Pictures of the Hollywood 1940s, commented, "... this is one of those films which string together a musical melange through the excuse of a radio show."

+Music

+The film features iconic bandleaders of the big band era in a performance of "Joshua Fit the Battle of Jericho" by the combined bands of Jimmy Dorsey, Gene Krupa, Charlie Barnet, Ray McKinley, Pee Wee Hunt, and Jan Garber.
+Gene Krupa performs his classic "Disco Jockey Jump" and Frankie Laine performs "On the Sunny Side of the Street".
+The title song is co-written by Johnny Mercer.